Hippos At Lake Panic

 Only patience, presence, and the silent dance of film and light.
 Personally hand-developed and made ready for print.

-“Hippos at Lake Panic” is offered as a signed and embossed Limited Edition (1/25), with 25 editions remaining in the series—a rare, museum-quality print reserved for collectors who appreciate the intersection of craftsmanship, ecology, and African narrative.
+“Hippos at Lake Panic” is offered as a signed and embossed Limited Edition print—a rare, museum-quality print reserved for collectors who appreciate the intersection of craftsmanship, ecology, and African narrative.

 For the connoisseur seeking something elemental and eternal, this piece is not merely a window into Kruger—it is a witness to the wild, rendered with reverence.

-This is a signed and embossed Limited Edition print.
-(1/25)
+This is a signed and embossed Limited Edition print, strictly limited to just 25 pieces, ensuring its exclusivity.

 Print Information